 All of the tips are easy to secure into your drill's chuck, thanks to DEWALT’s magnetic drive guide technology.
 But you aren't limited to DEWALT drills; you can use these bits with just about any power drill.
 And all 45 pieces are stored in an industrial-strength, hard-top carrying case.
 Made from hardened steel and crafted with DEWALT’s world-renowned quality, this set is an investment that will last for years.

-Best for Electronics: XOOL 80-in-1 Precision Screwdriver Set
+Best for Electronics: XOOL Precision Laptop Screwdriver Kit

 Extremely comprehensive precision set